aso4/alexa-flashcards/README.md

 # Ruby Flashcards for Alexa

 ## Overview
 Level Up Your Ruby Knowledge with Amazon Alexa.
-Ruby Flashcards an Alexa Skill that lets you review flashcards via voice commands using any device connected to the Alexa platform.
+Ruby Flashcards is an Alexa Skill that lets you review flashcards via voice commands using any device connected to the Alexa platform.

 ## User Experience